jenkins-x/jx-docs/content/en/community/documentation/step-by-step.md

 Git is a [version control system](https://en.wikipedia.org/wiki/Version_control) to track the changes of source code.

-You will need to have Git installed on your computer to contribute to Jenkins X development.
+You will need to have Git installed on your computer to contribute to JayeX development.
-Teaching Git is outside the scope of the Jenkins X docs, but if you're looking for an excellent reference to learn the basics of Git, we recommend the [Git book](https://git-scm.com/book/) if you are not sure where to begin.
+Teaching Git is outside the scope of the JayeX docs, but if you're looking for an excellent reference to learn the basics of Git, we recommend the [Git book](https://git-scm.com/book/) if you are not sure where to begin.

 Move back to the terminal and check if Git is already installed.
 Type `git version` and press enter.